 In partial fulfillment of the residence requirement for the degree of Master of Science, the student must complete 9 resident credit hours during one regular semester or one 10-week summer semester in resident study at Texas A&M University.
-A minimum of 1 credit hour must be in a non-distance education delivery mode.
-Semesters during which the student is enrolled in all distance education coursework will not count toward fulfillment of the residence requirement.
 Upon recommendation of the student's advisory committee, department head or Chair of the Interdisciplinary Program, if appropriate, and with approval of the Graduate and Professional School, a student may be granted exemption from this requirement.
 Such a petition, however, must be approved prior to the student's registration for the final 9 credit hours of required coursework.

 Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
-In order to be considered for this, students are required to submit a Petition for Waivers and Exceptions along with verification of their employment to the Graduate and Professional School.
+In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.